martindurant/misc/README.md

 misc
 ====

-Python titbits that may be useful
+Python tidbits that may be useful

 Notes
 ----